Nerogar/OneTrainer/docs/QuickStartGuide.md

 1. A filename of a checkpoint either in ckpt or safetensors format
 2. A directory name of a model in diffusers format
-3. A Huggingface repository name
+3. A Hugging Face repository name
 4. A backup directory from a previous training run

 You also need to specify the type of the input model.

 ### Output Model Settings

-Simply specify the file- or directory name where you want to save the final model, and the output format.
+Simply specify the file or directory name where you want to save the final model, and the output format.
 The data type defines the precision for the final model.
 Float16 will create smaller models, but the quality can be reduced.